Help & User Guide

 Status indicators

 ● Pass / Good Configuration is correct and well-configured.
+Shown with a green shield ✔ icon in PDF reports.

 ● Warning Works, but could be improved for better security or deliverability.
+Shown with an orange shield ! icon.

 ● Fail / Missing A significant issue that is likely affecting your email deliverability or security.
+Shown with a red shield ✗ icon.

 Where to start fixing issues